anushaporeddy030697/student_internship_management/README.md

 we have sucessfully completed the contact form so that the message can be sent to our mail adress

-We are working on the chat box by using the third party application called drift
+We are working on the chat box by using the third party application called drift 2-7-2023
+We have sucessfully completed the chat box funconality using Drift
 </a></p>